-We have substantial operations in Israel, including our research and development facilities and our manufacturing facilities, that may be influenced by regional instability and extreme military tension.
+We have substantial operations in Israel, including our research and development facilities and our manufacturing facilities at Kiryat Gat, that may be influenced by regional instability, political instability and extreme military tension.
 Accordingly, political, economic and military conditions in Israel and the surrounding region could directly affect our business.
 Any armed conflicts, political instability, terrorism, cyberattacks or any other hostilities involving Israel or the interruption or curtailment of trade between Israel and its present trading partners could affect adversely our operations.